-Edward Norton's latest project is one that's been a long time coming.
-The Golden Globe-winning actor and filmmaker wrote, directed and stars in the new movie "Motherless Brooklyn," which is based on the 1999 novel of the same name.
+Edward Norton says this had been a long time coming.
+The Golden Globe-winning actor and filmmaker wrote, directed and stars in the movie "Motherless Brooklyn," which is based on the 1999 novel of the same name.

 "Sometimes you get a special feeling for a thing — and in this case, the character that I play — when I read [the novel], the character just cut right through me," Edward says.
 "It came out 20 years ago, I read it, I couldn't get it out of my head.
 I really was quite fixated on this character."